ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 We test again, if a file with that name already exists.
-Then we try to create a new [FileStream] by using file mode [fmReadWrite]{.const}, so that we can write and read from that file.
+Then we try to create a new [FileStream] by using file mode [fmReadWrite], so that we can write and read from that file.
 Finally, we write two numbers, which are automatically converted to [strings], set the file position back to the beginning, and verify what we wrote by reading it in again, before we close the stream.

-In a very similar way, we can write to and read from [string]{.str}
+In a very similar way, we can write to and read from [string]
 streams: